DOAJ/doaj/cms/pages/legal/accessibility.md

 ---

-## Technical information about this website’s accessibility
+## Technical information about this website's accessibility

-DOAJ is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+DOAJ is committed to making its website accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 ### Compliance status